evanj11/AnalyzeMD/README.md

   - Can be limited to the currently-selected atoms
 4. **Markov State Models**
   - Utilizes either RMSD/RadG or Phi-Psi couples to determine discreet kinetic states
-  - User can input the number of microstates to perform KMeans clustering on $^\dagger$ and the number of macrostates that PCCA+ coarse-grains the microstates into $^\ddagger$
+  - User can input the number of microstates to perform KMeans clustering $on^\dagger$ and the number of macrostates that PCCA+ coarse-grains the microstates $into^\ddagger$
   - The reactive flux path is then drawn over the PCCA+ macrostates to illustrate a potential path traveled

 $^\ast$ All `AnalyzeMD` functions support selecting specific atoms on the model and using that as the selection<br />